fivetran/dbt_mixpanel/README.md

 ## Models

 This package contains transformation models.
 The primary outputs of this package are described below.
-Intermediate models are used to create these output models.
+Intermediate models are used to create these output models and can be found in the models/staging folder.

 | **model**                | **description**                                                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |